rattaroaz/AlternateRealityDungeon/readme.txt

 Inventory Management
 --------------------
 - Use (U) mode: Browse inventory, select items to use
-- When using weapons: Choose Primary (P) or Secondary (S) slot
+- When using weapons: Choose Primary (1) or Secondary (2) slot
+- When using clothing: Choose body part (1-6) to equip to
 - Primary weapons: Attack-focused
 - Secondary weapons: Defense-focused only
+- Clothing: Fits specific body parts, provides defense
-- Two-handed weapons show penalty warning
+- Two-handed weapons show penalty warning when using with secondary

 Combat
 ------